Campaign and Expedition writer for the Lewis Pugh Foundation

 I’ve had the pleasure and privilege of working with pioneer swimmer and UN Patron of the Oceans Lewis Pugh ever since we first collaborated on 21 Yaks and a Speedo in 2012.
-I’ve accompanied him (virtually, for the most part) on his campaigns and expeditions to Antarctica, Russia, India, Gibraltar and across the Seven Seas, putting words to his extraordinary deeds and being continually inspired by his dedication to preserving our oceans and all who live in them.
+I’ve accompanied him to Antarctica (twice, in 2016 and 2017), to the Arctic (in 2017), and worked virtually on campaigns in Russia, India, Gibraltar and across the Seven Seas, putting words to Lewis’s extraordinary deeds and being continually inspired by his dedication to preserving our oceans and all who live in them.

 Our Op Eds and blogs have appeared, inter alia, in The New York Times, USA Today, the Guardian, the Gibraltar Chronicle, The Hindustan Times, The Times of India, Norway’s Aftenposten, National Geographic, and in South Africa in the Cape Times, Daily Maverick, and the Sunday Times.